 Last December, however, the company won a major contract with Southwest Airlines to provide a wireless ground support system for pushbacks outside Southwest's 420 gates at 73 airports in 37 states for more than 3,400 flights a day across the United States.

-How does the system work?
-Here’s a basic explanation of its four main components:
+How does system work?
+Here's a basic explanation of its four main components:

 - The ComHub: Essentially, the heart of the system.
 The ComHub connects the pushback driver and the wing walkers to a DECT-based wireless network.
 During pushback, the ComHub, carried inside a bright yellow weather-resistant bag, is connected to the plane's interphone so that the driver can talk directly to the flight deck.

-- The Wireless Headsets: One for the driver and, typically, two for the wing walkers (although the system can work with as many as four wing walkers).
-The headsets provide a transmission range of 1,600 feet.
-A push-to-talk button on the driver’s headset allows for direct communication with the flight deck.
+- The Wireless Headsets: One for the pushback driver and, typically, two for the wing walkers (although the system can work with as many as four wing walkers).
+The driver's headset provides a transmission range of 1,600 feet – the "footprint" of the plane – with the wing walkers; a push-to-talk button on the driver's headset allows for direct communication with the flight deck.
 Headsets for the wing walkers keep these important guides in continuous communication with the driver on an open mic.

-- Waterproof Charging Case: Everything fits into an unbreakable, airtight and dustproof carry case that can easily be wheeled to wherever it needs to be.
+- Water-Proof Charging Case: Everything fits into an unbreakable, airtight and dustproof carry case that can easily be wheeled to wherever it needs to be.
 A convenient, built-in battery charger provides power for all the components.
-The case easily plugs into a standard AC outlet to provide the headsets with a full charge in two hours that’s good for 24 hours of continuous use.
-Batteries will stay charged for up to a year, keeping the system “at the ready” whenever it’s needed.
+The case can easily plug into a standard AC outlet and provide the headsets a full charge in two hours that's good for 24 hours of use.

-There’s more to the system – and more to its potential aviation uses besides pushing back planes from gates.
-We talked with a couple of Flightcom executives and here’s what they had to say about what makes the wireless system an award-winner.
+There's more to the system – and more to its potential aviation uses besides pushing back planes from gates.
+We talked with a few Flightcom executives in sales, marketing and engineering and here's what they had to say about what makes the wireless system an award-winner.